pomm.el

 “u” updates the transient buffer.
 The update is manual because I didn’t figure out how to automate this, and I think this is not really necessary.

 With “r” or M-x pomm-set-context you can set the current “context”, that is some description of the task you are currently working on.
-This description will show up in history and in the csv file.
+This description will show up in history and in the CSV file.
 Also, M-x pomm-start-with-context will prompt for the context and then start the timer.

 Third Time